 You will meet with your enrollment liaison to review your academic plan and course selections prior to registration.
 Your enrollment liaison will also connect you to your academic advisor for the upcoming semester.

-All SDSU undergraduate programs at Community College for Sioux Falls.
+All SDSU programs at BHSU-Rapid City.

 Students pursuing the Respiratory Care (A.S. or B.S.)